jcruz375/jcruz375/README.md

 I currently work at Stone SA. as a apprentice in the command center.

-In my free time i like to play soccer (for my team "United F.S."), listen some musics and program some things.
+In my free time i like to play soccer (for my team "United F.S."), listen some musics and and train programming.

 Would you like to know me?

+- 🔭 I’m currently working on a restaurant app.(Freelance)
+- 🌱 I’m currently learning NodeJS and React.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jo%C3%A3o-vitor-oliveira-cruz-252596191/)](https://www.linkedin.com/in/jo%C3%A3o-vitor-oliveira-cruz-252596191/)